nrwl/nx/docs/getting-started/what-is-nx.md

 # Nx

-Nx is a set of Angular CLI power-ups that transform the CLI into a powerful tool for full-stack development.
+Angular CLI power-ups for modern development.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/XZpp52IqD2A" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 With Nx, you can:

+- Use modern tools like Cypress and Jest
-- Build full-stack applications using Angular and Nest
+- Build full-stack applications using Angular and Node.js
 - Use effective development practices pioneered at Google
-- Use innovative tools like Cypress and Jest

 ## Getting Started